AppImage/docs.appimage.org/source/packaging-guide/signatures.rst

 Using ``appimagetool`` directly
 +++++++++++++++++++++++++++++++

-If you use an AppImage creation tool that doesn't support signing the AppImage, you have to extract the created AppImage by calling it with the ``--appimage-extract`` option (for more information, see :ref:`inspect_appimage_content`) and then recreate the AppImage with the embedded signature.
+If you use an AppImage creation tool that doesn't support signing the AppImage, you have to extract the created AppImage by calling it with the ``--appimage-extract`` option (for more information, see :ref:`inspect-appimage-content`) and then recreate the AppImage with the embedded signature.

 To (re)create an AppImage from the AppDir and embed its signature in it, use the ``--sign`` flag.
 That command could for example look like this: ``appimagetool MyApplication.AppDir --sign``.
 Keep in mind that you also have to use the ``-u`` parameter if you want to add updating information to your AppImage, see :ref:`updating-using-appimagetool`.